Jonathan2251/lbd/source/gpu.rst

 add up this few mini-seconds of on-line compilation time in running OpenGL program is a good choice for dealing the cases of driver software or gpu hardware replacement [#onlinecompile]_.

-In addition, OpenGL provides vertex buffer object (VBO) allowing vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_ [#classorvbo]_.

 OpenGL Shader compiler